-The M.S. in Computer Science provides great breadth of knowledge in the field, enabling students to continue on to a doctoral program in Computer Science, or to be well-prepared for a variety of research and development positions in industry.
+The M.S. in Computer Science provides breadth of knowledge in the field, enabling students to continue to a doctoral program in Computer Science, or to be well-prepared for a variety of research and development positions in industry and government agencies.